hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 >Increasing transparency in reporting through a multiverse analysis is valuable, regardless of the inferential framework (frequentist or Bayesian), and regardless of the specific way uncertainty is quantified: a *p* value, an effect size, a confidence (Cumming, 2013) or credibility (Kruschke, 2010) interval, or a Bayes Factor (Morey & Rouder, 2011).

-The authors aruged that "preregistration or blind analysis are not useful stretegies for deflating the multiverse" (p.
+The authors argued that "preregistration or blind analysis are not useful strategies for deflating the multiverse" (p.
 709).
-I totoally agree.
+I totally agree.
 I am not familiar with blind analysis, so I'll just talk about preregistration.
 As the authors noted, even the study is preregistered, the result is still just one of the many possible choice combinations, albeit preregistered made.
 Therefore, the results of a preregistered study are still arbitrary, if the research involves arbitrary, or "whimsical" choices in data construction.

 The authors also talked about "model multiverse" at the end of the article.